larrycameron80/torc/README.md

 * nodemetadata<span></span>.py
 * translator<span></span>.py

-Then we've got the readme<span></span>.md file and a sample .torc file.
+Then we've got the readme<span></span>.md file, a sample .torc file, and other miscellaneous files.

+## Requirements

+Node: typescript
+Python(2/3): Pandas

+The code was developed for python3 but should work for python2.7.

 ## How do I get involved?
 More information coming.